10degrees/10d-support/README.md

   - clear log function to include core update too - TK

- - way to trigger report - wp_cron - scheduled task - RM
+ - way to trigger report - Bash Script to api end point - MR

- - add unsubscribe button link to footer and add more stuff as per website footer
+ - add unsubscribe button link to footer and add more stuff as per website footer - TK

- - Initial deploy vis manageWP and/or manual
+ - Initial deploy vis manageWP and/or manual - TK